nais/doc/nais.yaml.md

 ## Redis

 By setting this value to `true`, naisd will start a small cluster of pods with Redis masters and sentinels.
+For now we are running Redis without disk, so a restart of the Redis cluster will terminate your data.
+So don't store data that you can't afford to lose.
+Good use cases for this cluster is to store SQL queries that are asked a lot, bad use case is to store user config, or drafts of user inputs.
+The Redis cluster is also available for all the other applicaiton running in the same K8s cluster as your application.

 Read more about Redis sentinels over at [redis.io](https://redis.io/topics/sentinel).
-Since we are using Redis sentinels, your Redis framework needs to be [sentinel-ready](https://redis.io/topics/sentinel-clients).
+Remember that your Redis framework needs to be [sentinel-ready](https://redis.io/topics/sentinel-clients).

-Your specific sentinel can be reach with the following values:
+Your specific sentinels can be reach with the following values:
 ```
 url: rfs-<NAME>
 port: 26379